edwardyuendev/c-shell/README.md

 The structure of the program is essentially:
 1. Parses the input entered through the Terminal or Command Line
 2. Based on parsed input, different booleans are set causing different fork(), exec(), and dup() calls where necessary

+# How To Run
+1. Have the Makefile and simple_shell.c file in the same directory
+2. Type "make"
+3. Type "./simple_shell" in order to run

 # Restrictions:
 - Only one '&' character can appear and must be the last on the command line